Top 10 B2B Digital Marketing Trends in 2017

 6. Account-based marketing

 Account-based marketing is a similar idea to personalization.
-The difference is that in account-based marketing, you get most personalized information straight from the user.
+The difference is that in account-based marketing, you get the most personalized information straight from the user.

 This is why companies like Facebook want users to tell them so much about themselves.
 By customizing a user’s experience based on their information, you increase the chance they’ll stay on your site.